rbankosegger/absarg-clustering/README.md

 ### Clustered Conflict-Free and Clustered Admissible Semantics

-The ASP implementation of these semantics are described in the text.
+The ASP implementation of these semantics are described in the paper.

+TODO: Reference

 For the Clustered Conflict-Free case we have: